Digitaler-Impfnachweis/certification-apis/Implementation.md

 Valid values for booster vaccines are limited to

+* for booster vaccinations following a 2/2 base vaccination with vaccines from BioNTech/Pfizer, Moderna, AstraZeneca:
+    * `sd` must always equal to `dn` and equal to the total number of vaccinations received
+* for booster vaccinations following a 2/1 base vaccination with vaccines from BioNTech/Pfizer, Moderna, AstraZeneca:
+    * `sd` must always be `1`
-* After a full vaccinations series has been received
+    * `dn` must equal to the total number of vaccinations received
+* for a booster vaccination following a 1/1 recovery vaccination
-* `sd` must always be equal to `dn`, where the value indicates the number of the total vaccinations received.
+    * `sd` must always be `1`
+    * `dn` must equal to the total number of vaccinations received

 This implies, that

-* for a full vaccination series by the Biontech, Moderna, AstraZeneca vaccine (or combinations) the values will be `sd=3` and `dn=3` for the first booster vaccination, `sd=4` and `dn=4` for the second booster vaccination, etc.
+* for a person with a full base vaccination series by the BioNTech/Pfizer, Moderna, AstraZeneca vaccines (or combinations of which)
+    * the first booster vaccination will be issued as `sd=3` and `dn=3`
+    * the second booster vaccination will be issued as `sd=4` and `dn=4`
+    * etc.
-* for a full vaccination series by the Johnson and Johnson vaccine the values will be `sd=2`and `dn=2` for the first booster vaccination, `sd=3` and `dn=3` for the second booster vaccination, etc.
+* for a person with a full base vaccination series by the vaccine by Johnson and Johnson following a BioNTech/Pfizer, Moderna, AstraZeneca vaccine
+    * the first booster vaccination will be issued as `sd=1` and `dn=3`
+    * the second booster vaccination will be issued as `sd=1` and `dn=4`
+    * etc.
+* for a person with a recovery vaccination by any vaccine
+    * the first booster vaccination will be issued as `sd=1` and `dn=2`
+    * the second booster vaccination will be issued as `sd=1` and `dn=3`
+    * etc.

 ## Recovery Certificates